integralsingapore/integralsingapore/src/pages/index.md

 sections:
   - type: hero_section
     title: Integral Singapore gives back
-    subtitle: To love is not to fear
+    subtitle: Making it easy to do what is right
     content: >
       Integral Singapore is a groundup movement dedicated to positive change and sustainable development.
 Your heart knows it when you do what is right.